 We have previously been, and expect to remain, the target of cyber-attacks.
+During late 2020 and early 2021, a professional services firm providing services to the Company was the target of a cyber-attack.
+The Company believes that it was not materially impacted by the attack.
 As we become more dependent on information technologies to conduct our operations, cyber incidents, including deliberate attacks, such as ransomware attacks, and attempts to gain unauthorized access to computer systems (including our LUNA200 manufacturing system) and networks, may increase in frequency and sophistication.
 These incidents pose a risk to the security of our systems and networks, the confidentiality and the availability and integrity of our data and these risks apply both to us, and to third parties on whose systems we rely for the conduct of our business.
 While the effect of these incidents has not historically been material to our results of operations, financial condition or prospects, cyber threats are persistent and constantly evolving.
 Such threats have increased in frequency, scope and potential impact in recent years, which increase the difficulty of detecting and successfully defending against them.
 As cyber threats continue to evolve, we may be required to incur additional expenses in order to enhance our protective measures or to remediate any information security vulnerability.
 There can be no assurance that we or our third-party providers will be successful in preventing cyber-attacks or successfully mitigating their effects.
 Similarly, there can be no assurance that our collaborators, CROs, third-party logistics providers, distributors and other contractors and consultants will be successful in protecting our clinical and other data that is stored on their systems.
 Any cyber-attack or destruction or loss of data could have a material adverse effect on our business and prospects.
 In addition, we may suffer reputational harm or face litigation or adverse regulatory action as a result of cyber-attacks or destruction or loss of data and may incur significant additional expense to implement further data protection measures.
 It is also possible that unauthorized access to data may be obtained through inadequate use of security controls by our suppliers or other vendors.
 In 2021, a remote code execution vulnerability in Apache Log4j was identified as affecting large amounts of systems worldwide.
 We were not impacted by the Log4j vulnerability, however we cannot provide assurance that these and other attacks will not have an impact in the future.